Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 This is also where you can investigate who built the Template you want to make sure that you trust it.
 Google is pretty good about vetting Community Template Gallery submissions, but always do your reading just in case.

-To add this Custom Template to our Container, click the Add to workspace button.
+To add this Custom Template to our Container, click the Add to Workspace button.

 Google Tag Manager will give you a popup just to make sure you know that the Template comes from a third party.
 Click Add to confirm that you want to add this Template to your Container.